 We have developed a novel paradigm for manufacturing human tissues that is intended to mimic key aspects of human physiology.
 Our proprietary manufacturing process was designed with a modular approach allowing us to produce HAVs in smaller batches for clinical trials and scale out to larger batches for commercial manufacturing.
-The system used in our clinical trials from 2016 to 2021, including our Phase III trials, utilized a single tray within one growth drawer holding 10 HAVs per batch.
-In 2021 we commenced supplying our ongoing clinical trials with HAVs produced in our current, commercial-scale LUNA200 system, which consists of 20 growth drawers per production unit for a total of 200 HAVs per batch.
+The manufacturing system used to supply our clinical trials from 2016 to 2021, including our Phase 3 trials, utilized a single tray within one growth drawer holding ten HAVs per batch.
+In 2021 we commenced supplying our ongoing clinical trials with HAVs produced in our current, commercial-scale LUNA200TM system, which consists of 20 growth drawers per production unit for a total of 200 HAVs per batch.
 Each growth drawer is capable of producing ten 42cm HAVs, each of which is contained within an individual bioreactor bag.
 Inside a LUNA200, a tubing network connects all HAVs, allowing the entire system to share nutritive media.
 In this way, a single LUNA200 can produce up to 200 HAVs (42cm in length) per batch while maintaining the critical operating parameters, such as biomechanical pulsing, that affect growth.

-A thorough comparability assessment was performed to evaluate HAV batches produced in the single drawer system and used in Phase III studies versus the 20-drawer LUNA200 system.
+A thorough comparability assessment was performed to evaluate HAV batches produced in the single drawer system and used in Phase 3 studies versus the 20-drawer LUNA200 system.
 The study assessed 22 separate comparisons on the identity, strength, quality, purity, and potency of the HAV product.
-In this study, we observed that HAVs produced in the LUNA200 system were comparable to HAVs used in our Phase III trials.
-Additionally, a crossover study, called V011, completed enrollment of 30 subjects to evaluate HAVs that are manufactured on Humacyte's commercial LUNA200 platform with the primary goal to evaluate the safety, efficacy and immunogenicity of the LUNA200-manufactured HAVs.
-Thus far in this trial we have observed comparable safety profile between HAV used in previous studies and the HAV manufactured in the LUNA200 commercial system.
-The results of the comparability assessment and the 30-day results from the V011 crossover study were submitted to the FDA.
+In this study, we observed that HAVs produced in the LUNA200 system were comparable to HAVs produced in the single-drawer system.
+Additionally, a crossover study, called V011, was conducted in 30 subjects to evaluate HAVs that are manufactured on Humacyte's commercial LUNA200 platform with the primary goal to evaluate the safety, efficacy and immunogenicity of the LUNA200-manufactured HAVs.
+In this trial we have observed comparable safety profile between HAV used in previous studies and the HAV manufactured in the LUNA200 commercial system.
+The results of the comparability assessment and the results from the V011 crossover study were submitted to the FDA.
 In 2021, the FDA authorized the use of HAVs produced in the commercial LUNA200 system to supply our ongoing clinical trials.
-We plan to also use the LUNA200 system for anticipated commercial launches of the HAV if it is approved.
+We also plan to use the LUNA200 system for anticipated commercial launches of the HAV if it is approved.